 (7) No act or omission of an alternate director acting in place of a director under this clause may be questioned on the ground that the occasion for acting had not arisen or had ceased.

 1.6.
-Disclosure by directors
+Some material personal interests excluded from s.
+2 and Sch.
+2 cl.
+8

 Section 12 and Schedule 2, clause 8 do not apply —

 (a) to the Company appointee in respect of a material personal interest that consists only of being an employee of the Company; or